Henriknn01/ShopBackend/README.md

 # Wave Petplus Backend

-Wave Petplus Backend is a Django-based backend application for [describe the purpose of the project and its main features].
+Wave Petplus Backend is a Django-based backend application.
 This repository contains all the code and resources required to run the backend.

 ## Table of Contents